(Audio) “Chat with Chancellor” – Celebrating 15 Years! Part 1

-Brandon Benitz is once again joined by Doug Kristensen, the Chancellor at the University of Nebraska at Kearney.
-This time, for a special, 2-part edition our “Chat with the Chancellor” series.
-On July 1, Chancellor Kristensen celebrated his 15th anniversary as Chancellor, so we took a look back on, and a look through, the past 15 years.
+Brandon Benitz, with the Rural Radio Network, joined by Doug Kristensen, the Chancellor at the University of Nebraska at Kearney, for the second of a 2-part, special edition our “Chat with the Chancellor” series here in the Summer 2017 semester!

+On July 1, Chancellor Kristensen celebrated his 15th anniversary as Chancellor, so we are going to take a look back on, and a look through, the past 15 years.

-This week, we talk about his initial desire to begin the application process to become Chancellor; what occupies his thoughts over his daily commute from Minden to Kearney every day; what it means to him to have been at UNK for 15 years; what has been the biggest changes to you personally, and to the campus, and what has stayed the same over the past 15 years; and more!
+This week, we look at what he feels have been his greatest challenges and successes; how his daughters have quite literally, grown up on campus and has life taken them, and his wife, over the past 15 years; we ask “40 Fast Questions” to get to know more about the person apart from the position; then allow him the last work to reflect on his final thoughts on the past 15 years.

 To listen to the interview, click here.